Royal Palace of Turin: History

 From 1660 to 1663, Bartolomeo Caravoglia worked on the new decoration of the Royal Palace, where he produced some paintings for the Sala delle Principesse, based on an iconographic plan conceived by Emanuele Tesauro to celebrate the marriages of members of the House of Savoy to foreign consorts.

 During the reign of Victor Amadeus II, the Daniel gallery was created and named after Daniel Seiter, who painted the lavish murals seen there.
 Victor Amadeus II also had a collection of summer apartments built to look onto the court and a winter apartment overlooking the gardens.
 His wife was the niece of Louis XIV, born Anne Marie d'Orléans.
 Louis XV's mother and aunt were born in the palace in 1685 and 1688, respectively.

 The Chapel of the Holy Shroud, the current location of the Shroud of Turin, was added to the structure in 1668–1694.

-The Dukes of Savoy became the Kings of Sicily in 1713, but they swapped to the Kingdom of Sardinia and ruled from 1720 after the Treaty of The Hague.
+The Dukes of Savoy became the Kings of Sicily in 1713, but they swapped it for the Kingdom of Sardinia and ruled from 1720 after the Treaty of The Hague.
 Anne Marie d'Orléans died at the palace in 1728.

 Victor Amadeus III married Maria Antonietta of Spain and the couple preferred to reside in the country in the Palazzina di caccia di Stupinigi.
 The Neoclassical style was introduced to the palace in the reign of Charles Emmanuel III.
 The palace was overshadowed by the Stupinigi building later on, when Victor Emmanuel II of Sardinia married Maria Adelaide of Austria.
 The palace once again saw some life with the redecoration of some of its rooms.

 In 1946, the palace was claimed by the Italian Republic and turned into a "Museum of the Life and Works of the House of Savoy".
 Its rooms are decorated with rich tapestries and a collection of Chinese and Japanese vases.
 The Royal Armoury houses an extensive array of arms, including examples from the 16th and 17th centuries.

 The palace houses the Scala delle Forbici, a staircase by Filippo Juvarra.
 The Chapel of the Holy Shroud, with its spiral dome, was built in the west wing of the palace, joining the apse (a semicircular recess) of the Cathedral of St. John the Baptist, to house the famous Shroud of Turin, which belonged to the family from 1453 until 1946.
 The royal gates of the palace have a golden Medusa symbol embossed on them, in order to fend off intruders.

 Anna Caterina Gilli was active as a decorative painter at the palace.